Christian Walker Player Props: Diamondbacks vs. Rays

 Christian Walker At The Plate

-- In 44.0% of his games this year, Walker has picked up at least one RBI.
-In 12 of those games (16.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- In 44.7% of his games this year, Walker has had at least one RBI.
+He's picked up more than one in 15.8% and driven in three or more of his team's runs in six contests.

-- He has scored in 50.7% of his games this year, with more than one run scored in 4.0%.
+- In 51.3% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (3.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.